 First things first?
 Sleep in!
 This is your time to start resting, and sleep is vital not only for recovery, but for everyday cognitive function.
 Rodgers notes that in the days after a marathon you should absolutely get more sleep if your schedule allows (and you should make it a priority).
 This is also your time to start foam rolling.

 Rodgers is a firm believer in active recovery to boost blood flow to damaged muscles.
 "I don't recommend touring Disney World immediately afterward, but walking two to three miles over the course of the day is great for reducing soreness more quickly."

 After you've walked, Rodgers says that you can do some light stretching, though cautiously, as your muscles are damaged and just beginning the healing process.
-You should continue to hydrate and refuel to replace what was lost during the race, and consider taking vitamin C or a multivitamin for extra immune support.
+You should continue to hydrate and refuel to replace what was lost during the race.

 One to Two Weeks After a Marathon